 Pyramid Healthcare is committed to providing quality, comprehensive care while keeping our clients and staff safe.
+Our inpatient facilities remain open during this time.
 If you have a mental health or substance use disorder, we are here to help you.

 Have further questions about Pyramid Healthcare’s programming or response to COVID-19?
 Call our admissions department.